 - Sacroiliac joint dysfunction

 - Scheuermann’s kyphosis

-There is no known cause of spina bifida but with proper medical attention, children live a full and healthy life.
-If you are pregnant, it is extremely important to visit your doctor regularly to monitor the growth and development of your child.
+There is no known cause of spina bifida, but with proper medical attention children can live a full and healthy life.
+If you are pregnant it is extremely important to visit your physician regularly to monitor the growth and development of your child.
 Ensure you do everything possible to foster a healthy environment for your baby.
-Speak with your doctor for more information about spina bifida and other spinal conditions.
+Speak with your physician for more information about spina bifida and other spinal conditions.